livingsocial/connectomatic/README.md

 ### Rake tasks

-`rake db:create:everything` creates all the defined databases.
+`rake db:connectomatic:create_all` creates all the defined databases.
-`rake db:drop:everything` drops all the defined databases.
+`rake db:connectomatic:drop_all` drops all the defined databases.

 TODO: Schema dump and schema load for additional databases.